 SESIP requires two levels of isolation. a.
 Isolation of Platform: SESIP requires isolation of IoT Platform Layer from the IoT Application Layer.
-ZAYA Kernel space is the platform layer which is isolated from ZAYA User Space.
+ZAYA Kernel space is the platform layer that is isolated from ZAYA User Space.
 Containers run in User Space which meets the requirement. b.
 Isolation of Application Parts: SESIP requires isolation between user applications.
-ZAYA Secure Kernel provides Process Isolation, and ZAYA Containers make uses of ZAYA Process isolation to isolate themselves from other user-space executables which meets the SESIP requirement.
+ZAYA Secure Kernel provides Process Isolation, and ZAYA Containers make use of ZAYA Process isolation to isolate themselves from other user-space executables which meet the SESIP requirement.

 2. μContainer Authentication

-ZAYA μContainers have a signature (public-key cryptography) of the μContainer.
+ZAYA μContainers includes its signature (public-key cryptography).
 ZAYA Containers must be signed by a trusted source.
 ZAYA uses public-key authenticity to authenticate the Containers.

 ZAYA containers make use of ZAYA’s PSA Functional API from ZAYA Secure Kernel to have security services such as Cryptography, Secure Storage, Attestation.

-ZAYA Containers do not need to handle basic cryptographic algorithm nor secure key-storage which is already handled in isolated and certified Kernel Space.
+ZAYA Containers do not need to handle basic cryptographic algorithms nor secure key-storage which is already handled in isolated and certified Kernel Space.
 Therefore, ZAYA Containers are security free pure user executables.

 For more details and demonstrations, please contact email@example.com